pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    about the :math:`[0,-1,1]` Bragg peak.
 A visible gap caused by missing detectors is obvious in the :math:`\phi`-axis range :math:`[-50^\circ:+50^\circ]`.
-   Inset: Linear projection of the same region, the red lines show the approximate mapping from the linear to spherical projections.
+   Inset: Linear projection of the same region; the red lines show the approximate mapping from the linear to spherical projections.

-Integrating over all :math:`\theta` and thus including other detectors substantially improves statistics, this is done by setting the :math:`\theta` parameter to ``[0, 180]``:
+Integrating over the whole :math:`\theta` range and thus including other detectors substantially improves statistics; this is done by setting the :math:`\theta` parameter to ``[0, 180]``:

 .. code-block:: matlab